DManuel010/Syntel-Website/README.md

 	Download/Install Github Desktop: https://desktop.github.com/

 ### Clone
-	1) Launch Github Desktop.
-Click on the green button that is labeled "Clone or Download" and copy the link shown.
+	1) Click on the green button that is labeled "Clone or Download" and copy the link shown.

-	2) Open Github Desktop on local machine.
-Go to File > Clone repository > URL tab
+	2) Start Github Desktop.
+Go to File > Clone repository > URL tab.
+Paste the link from Step 1 and set a target directory for the project.

+### Workflow
+	1) Start Github Desktop.
+Choose "master" in the "Current Branch" tab's dropdown menu.

+	2) Click the "Fetch Origin" button.
+If the button changes to say "Pull Origin" at any point, press it again.
+This will update your local repository with the current changes.

+	3) Make changes to your local project repository (new folders, new files, edit files, delete files, etc.).
+Any changes you make should appear on the left side in the "Changes" tab.
+You can also view a history of the project's changes in the "History" tab.

+	4) When you have new changes, fill out the "Summary" and "Description" of the changes you've made.
+Press the "Commit" button on the bottom when you're ready to commit the changes.

+	5) Press the "Push" button on the top of the application to upload your changes to the remote repository on github.
+Everyone else on the project should now be able to see and update with your changes.

+	4)